SuperJohan64/D2R-AHK-Runner/README.md

 ## Macros

-### Create new D2R Singeplayer Game on Hell Difficulty
+### Exit the current game and create new game on hell difficulty

 On your keyboard press `SHIFT + ALT + Q` at the same time.

 This will trigger a macro that ends the current run you're on in the MF_run_counter, exits the current game you are in and starts a new game on Hell difficulty, then starts the MF_run_counter again.
+This macro assumes you are currently in a game so if you run this macro from the character select screen it will not work properly.

 ### Launch D2R